 Canceling or removing service

-If you plan to transfer your number to another provider and cancel Fiber Phone service, be sure to transfer your Fiber Phone number to your new provider first.
-Do not cancel your Fiber Phone service before confirming that your Fiber Phone number has been successfully transferred.
+If you plan to transfer your number to another provider and cancel Google Fiber Phone service, be sure to transfer your Google Fiber Phone number to your new provider first.
+Do not cancel your Google Fiber Phone service before confirming that your Google Fiber Phone number has been successfully transferred.

-If your Google Fiber account is delinquent, you have 40 days to pay the full balance for your service.
-During that time, you can transfer your Fiber Phone number by providing your name, address, and Google Fiber account number to your new provider, and they'll take care of transferring your number to their service.
+If you’ve missed your last payment due date for your Google Fiber service, you have 40 days to pay the full balance for your service.
+During that time, you can transfer your Google Fiber Phone number by providing your name, address, and account number to your new provider, and they'll take care of transferring your number to their service.